Updated on March 10th, 2025

 So, a sauce with 100 ppm of capsaicinoids scores 1,600 SHU.
 Simple, right?
 Well, not quite—because nature loves a little unpredictability.

-Why SHU Ratings Can Vary
+Why Scoville (SHU) Ratings Can Vary

 - Pepper Batches Differ – A jalapeño can be a mild 2,500 SHU or a fiery 8,000 SHU, depending on weather, soil, and ripeness.